avadji/Python/README.md

 # Python
-This folder contains all exercises solved as part of Python learning.
+This repository contains all exercises solved as part of Python learning.